WARDROK/Snake/ReadME.md

 ![Snake Game](assets/Game.png)
 # Snake Game

-This is a simple Snake game built using SFML (Simple and Fast Multimedia Library).
+This is a Snake game built using SFML (Simple and Fast Multimedia Library).
+The game is powered by its own state-based engine.

 ## Table of Contents